geoffrey4444/spectre/docs/DevGuide/Parallelization.md

 will typically check again if the item is up-to-date and if so will execute some code that gets the item via `Parallel::get`.

-For the case of iterable actions, `Parallel::mutable_cache_item_is_ready` is typically called from the `is_ready` function of the iterable action, and the callback is `perform_algorithm()`.
+For the case of iterable actions, `Parallel::mutable_cache_item_is_ready` typically uses the callback `Parallel::PerformAlgorithmCallback`.
 In the example below, the vector is considered up-to-date if it is non-empty.
-If the vector is not up-to-date, then when it becomes up-to-date the callback function will be invoked; in this case the callback function re-runs `perform_algorithm`, which will call the same `is_ready` function again.
+If the vector is not up-to-date, then when it becomes up-to-date the callback function will be invoked; in this case the callback function re-runs `perform_algorithm()`, which will call the same action again.

 \snippet Test_AlgorithmGlobalCache.cpp check_mutable_cache_item_is_ready